 Of course, he wouldn't let it drop, so he asked me to send him an article.

 Wow!
-I marveled at his need to demolish others' statements and the lengths he was prepared to go to play his twisted game.
+All this hostility from a complete stranger.
+I marveled at his need to demolish others' statements and the lengths he was prepared to go to play his twisted game, resorting to name-calling and threats.
 I immediately blocked him.

 Saying Good-Bye to Underminers

 You don't have to put up with undermining or allow it to continue.
-It is not your job to tolerate insults from an underminer, it is your job to protect yourself from toxic people.
+It is not your job to tolerate sly remarks from an underminer, it is your job to protect yourself from toxic people.

-An Underminer May Use Facebook to Their Advantage but You Can Use It to Your Advantage by Unfriending or Blocking These Virtual Saboteurs
+An Underminer May Use Facebook to Their Advantage But You Can Do Likewise by Unfriending or Blocking These Virtual Saboteurs

 Have you experienced undermining at Facebook?